U.S.-backed Kurdish-led group says militants riot in jail in northeast Syria

-AMMAN (Reuters) - Islamic State prisoners on Sunday seized control of the ground floor of a major prison in northeastern Syria run by the U.S.-backed Syrian Democratic Forces (SDF), with some of the militants managing to escape, an SDF spokesman said.
+AMMAN (Reuters) - Islamic State prisoners on Sunday seized control of the ground floor of a major prison in northeastern Syria under the control of the U.S.-backed Syrian Democratic Forces (SDF), with some of the militants managing to escape, an SDF spokesman said.

 The SDF, which is spearheaded by the Kurdish YPG militia, mounted an operation to capture those who fled as security forces sent reinforcements to crush the mutiny in Hasaka prison, spokesman Mustafa Bali said in a tweet.